nsrau/azure-docs.it-it/articles/automation/pre-post-scripts.md

 #This requires a RunAs account
 $ServicePrincipalConnection = Get-AutomationConnection -Name 'AzureRunAsConnection'

-Add-AzureRmAccount `
+Add-AzAccount `
     -ServicePrincipal `
     -TenantId $ServicePrincipalConnection.TenantId `
     -ApplicationId $ServicePrincipalConnection.ApplicationId `
     -CertificateThumbprint $ServicePrincipalConnection.CertificateThumbprint

-$AzureContext = Select-AzureRmSubscription -SubscriptionId $ServicePrincipalConnection.SubscriptionID
+$AzureContext = Select-AzSubscription -SubscriptionId $ServicePrincipalConnection.SubscriptionID
 #endregion BoilerplateAuthentication

 #If you wish to use the run context, it must be converted from JSON